-A hook can also cause the addition of data files, and it can cause certain files to not be imported.
+A hook can also cause the collection of data files or binaries (shared libraries) from a package, collection of metadata for a package, and it can also prevent collection of packages/modules that are imported only from the hooked module or a package.
 Examples of these actions are shown below.

-When the module that needs these hidden imports is useful only to your project, store the hook file(s) somewhere near your source file.
+When the module that needs a hook is useful only to your project, you can store the hook file(s) somewhere near your source file.
 Then specify their location to the pyinstaller or pyi-makespec command with the --additional-hooks-dir option.
 If the hook file(s) are at the same level as the script, the command could be simply: